Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Hemorrhoids.md

 - Venous drainage to inferior vena cava
 - Unlikely to bleed
 - Somatic innervation, leading to pruritis.
-- leading to pain.
-Severe pain when thrombosed
+- Severe pain when thrombosed
-- Main problem is pruritis

 > [!Important]
-- Important point

 ---
 # History